abunyc17/SOAP-Webservice/README.md

 # SOAP-Webservice
-Intern task to create a SOAP web service(NYSC) | by Mr Wizdom August 2019 create a SOAP web service with 2 endpoints
+Task to create a SOAP web service(NYSC) | by Mr Wizdom August 2019 create a SOAP web service with 2 endpoints
 1) create a user and 2) to fetch a user